blancoh/jenkins-packer-pipeline/README.md

 4) Terraform destroys the Amazon Packer Build VPC.

-5) New AMI ID will be located in Packer build logs.
+5) New AMI ID will be located in the logs of the "Packer Build Image" pipeline tile.